sassoftware/sas-studio-custom-steps/DuckDB/README.md

    <img src="img/DuckDB-Test_Failed.jpg" alt= “” width="573" height="360">
 </p>

-For examples using the DuckDB step in SAS Flow see [here](extras/README.md)
+For examples using the DuckDB step in a flow in SAS Studio see [here](extras/README.md)

 ## Change Log <a name="change-log-"></a>
-Version 1.0 (05JUNY2023)
+Version 1.0 (12JUL2023)
  * Initial version